bigkemp/SF-Seat-Wizard/README.md

 -   **Who are we?**

-    This Application was made by [Pelleg Maimon](https://www.linkedin.com/in/pelleg-maimon-81853aa7/) and [Orchay Naeh](https://www.linkedin.com/in/orchay-naeh-93144b65/).
+    Seat Wizard was made by [Pelleg Maimon](https://www.linkedin.com/in/pelleg-maimon-81853aa7/) and [Orchay Naeh](https://www.linkedin.com/in/orchay-naeh-93144b65/).
 We are both Salesforce developers located in Israel and working in our respective companies.
-Hoping to offer a tool useful for companies to support the Hybrid Module for working from the office and home.
+Hoping to offer a tool useful for companies to support the Hybrid Model for working from the office and home.

 ## Kudos